-CEO and CTOs in the solar PV industry must cope with evolving competitiveness conditions, new market players, choice about technologies and production capacities which will evolve rapidly towards 10 GW for the largest competitors.
+CEOs and CTOs active in the solar PV industry must cope with evolving competitiveness conditions, new market players, choice about technologies and production capacities which will evolve rapidly towards 10 GW for the largest competitors.

-Today, most fairs and conferences are focused on the downstream market, with a clear emphasis on where to sell PV modules, inverters, and services.
-However, the Solar PV industry is much more complex than PV manufacturers and develops its activities along the complete value chain.
+Today, most fairs and conferences are focused on the downstream market, with a clear emphasis on where and how to sell PV modules, inverters, and services.
+However, the solar PV industry spectrum is much broader than PV manufacturers only and develops its activities along the complete value chain.

 While the Solar PV market is expanding fast and could reach more than 150 GW by 2020, the questions of the future of the PV industry remains a fascinating challenge.
-Where to manufacture, when to increase production capacities, and how to identify disruptive innovations are some of the key questions that are not often debated in general PV conferences and fairs.
+Where to manufacture, when to increase production capacities and how to identify disruptive innovations are some of the key questions that are not often debated in PV conferences and fairs.

-The evolution of the technology in laboratories is well understood and the policy aiming at developing the markets are better known but informing decision-makers within the manufacturing industry, from material suppliers to components producers remains a challenge.
+The evolution of the technologies is rather well understood in laboratories and the policy aiming at developing the markets are better known but informing decision-makers within the manufacturing industry, from material suppliers to components producers remains a challenge.

 The 2nd edition of the Solar Industry Forum and 1st edition of the Solar Mobility Forum will be the meeting point for all industry stakeholders to exchange cutting edge information and raise their knowledge about the future of the manufacturing industry in the solar PV sector.

 The Solar Industry and Mobility Forum are events embedded within the EU PVSEC, providing an alternative path for attendees with an industry background, allowing them to attend EU PVSEC’s scientific sessions in parallel with the Solar Industry and Mobility Forum sessions.